Hansje te Velde MBACP Counsellor Psychotherapist Supervisor

 I have experience in working with EAP (Employee Assistance Programme) contractors, working in a focus-orientated way.

-Besides working in private practice, I have worked in different settings such as a Centre for Counselling and Psychotherapy, a Groupwork Practice, three universities - on a counselling course and in counselling departments,.
+Besides working in private practice, I have worked in different settings such as a Centre for Counselling and Psychotherapy, a Groupwork Practice, three universities - as trainer on a counselling course and counsellor in counselling departments,.

 I am accredited and registered with BACP and UKRCP.